AgnosPCB/documentation/docs/maintenance/network_configuration.md

 !!! warning "Warning"
     The following guide is for **OFFLINE units only**.

-Since the OFFLINE user does not have access to the system's root user, the custom AgnosPCB's OS allows the user to change the system's network interface settings by using a simple configuration file.
+Since the OFFLINE user does not have access to the system's root user, AgnosPCB's custom OS allows the user to change the system's network interface settings by using a simple configuration file.

-To set the interface settings, open text editor and add your configuration with the following format:
+To set the interface settings, open a text editor and add your configuration with the following format:

 ~~~
 {